TLeconte/acarsdec/README.md

  * Airspy version will set the R820T tuner bandwidth to suit given frequencies.
 See : (https://tleconte.github.io/R820T/r820IF.html)
  * libacars support is optional.
 If the library is installed and can be located with pkg-config, it will be enabled.
  * If you have call cmake .. -Dxxx one time, the option will be sticky .
 Remove build dir and redo to change sdr option.
+ * For raspberry Pi and others ARM machines, the gcc compile option -march=native could not be working, so modify the add_compile_options in CMakeLists.txt to set the correct options for your platform.

 # Acarsserv